 The title came from an Instagram Challenge #myhousethismonth for 20th February.
 It just reminded me of how buying a sofa was more difficult than I imagined it to be, maybe it is just me.

 The trouble of choosing a good sofa

-But the reality is, they are beautiful but they are either:
+The reality of most sofas I like the look of, they are beautiful but they are either:

 Bright coloured and comfortable sofa for a small cottage